Xetera/kindle-api/README.md

 # Kindle-Api

-A blazing fast library for Amazon Kindle's private API built without headless browsers.
+A zero dependency, blazing fast library for Amazon Kindle's private API built without headless browsers.

 ## Installation

 ```
-yarn add kindle-api
+pnpm add kindle-api
 ```

 ## Setup

+Ok I kinda lied about the zero dependency part.
+The library does actually depend on an external [tls-client-api](https://github.com/bogdanfinn/tls-client-api) to proxy requests due to amazon's recent changes to their TLS fingerprinting in July 2023.
+You'll need to run the server locally to be able to use this library.
+It's quite easy to set up and have one running in a few minutes and will save you tons of headache if you wanna do other kinds of scraping in the future

 ### Cookies

 Amazon's login system is quite strict and the SMS 2FA makes automating logins difficult.
-Instead of trying to automate that with puppeteer and slow things down, we use 3 cookies that stay valid for an entire year.
+Instead of trying to automate that with puppeteer and slow things down, we use 4 cookies that stay valid for an entire year.

 - `ubid-main`
 - `at-main`
+- `x-main`
 - `session-id`

 You can grab these values directly by going on inspect element after loading [read.amazon.com](https://read.amazon.com) and copying the entire thing or just the select ones ![](./assets/cookie-demonstration.png)